shopware/docs/guides/plugins/plugins/framework/data-handling/add-complex-data-to-existing-entities.md

     public function update(Connection $connection): void
     {
+    // product_version_id only needed when extending a versioned entity
         $sql = <<<SQL
 CREATE TABLE IF NOT EXISTS `swag_example_extension` (
     `id` BINARY(16) NOT NULL,